yikming1991/Password-Manager/README.md

 # Password-Manager
-- Stores login information for specified websites as dictionary of dictionaries in a json file
+- Stores login information for specified websites as a nested dictionary in a json file
 - User is able to generate a random password if required
 - Interface is built using Tkinter
 - Uses exception handling to check and guide user behaviour